 Visit the Petit and Grand Palais

 On your list of things to do between the Louvre and the Arc of triumph, you might want to add a stop at the Grand and petit palais.
 Those buildings, built for the universal exhibition of 1900, are museums.
-They feature temporary exhibitions, a sciences museum called “Palais de la découverte”, as well as paintings, drawings, and artifacts.
+They feature temporary exhibitions, a sciences museum called “Palais de la découverte”, as well as paintings, drawings, and artefacts.